kenmwangi/raw-thoughts/README.md

 ## Why I built this minimalist blog this way

 1. The plan is to make this project proper full-stack, where I will add authentication, some backend codebases and testing.
 2. I was torn between Contentlayer (Beta) and Markdown since they can be integrated in the Nextjs.
-The motivation for using Contentlayer despite is being in beta stage was how laborious and difficult it is to use.
+The motivation for using Contentlayer despite is being in beta stage was how Markdown laborious and difficult it is to use.
 3. I'm in full-stack development journey, I need to have useful projects in my portfolio 🫣️.

 ## Future contributions I look forward to